Isham G. Harris

 Isham Green Harris (February 10, 1818 – July 8, 1897) was an American and Confederate politician who served as the 16th governor of Tennessee from 1857 to 1862, and as a U.S. senator from 1877 until his death.
 He was the state's first governor from West Tennessee.
 A pivotal figure in the state's history, Harris was considered by his contemporaries the person most responsible for leading Tennessee out of the Union and aligning it with the Confederacy during the Civil War.

 Harris rose to prominence in state politics in the late 1840s when he campaigned against the anti-slavery initiatives of northern Whigs.
-He was elected governor amidst rising sectional strife in the late 1850s, and following the election of Abraham Lincoln in 1860, persistently sought to sever the state's ties with the Union.
-His war-time efforts eventually raised over 100,000 soldiers for the Confederate cause.
+He was elected governor amidst rising sectional strife in the late 1850s, and following the election of Abraham Lincoln in 1860 he persistently sought to sever the state's ties with the Union.
+His war-time efforts raised over 100,000 soldiers for the Confederate cause.
 After the Union Army gained control of Middle and West Tennessee in 1862, Harris spent the remainder of the war on the staffs of various Confederate generals.
 Following the war, he spent several years in exile in Mexico and England.

 After returning to Tennessee, Harris became a leader of the state's Bourbon Democrats.
-During his tenure in the U. S. Senate, he championed states' rights and currency expansion.
+During his tenure in the U.S. Senate, he championed states' rights and currency expansion.
 As the Senate's president pro tempore in the 1890s, Harris led the charge against President Grover Cleveland's attempts to repeal the Sherman Silver Purchase Act.

 Early life and career

-Harris was born in Franklin County, Tennessee near Tullahoma.
+Harris was born in Franklin County, Tennessee, near Tullahoma.
 He was the ninth child of Isham Green Harris, a farmer and Methodist minister, and his wife Lucy Davidson Harris.
 His parents had moved from North Carolina to Middle Tennessee in 1806.
-He was educated at Carrick Academy in Winchester, Tennessee, until he was fourteen.
+He was educated at Carrick Academy in Winchester until he was 14.
 He moved to Paris, Tennessee, where he joined up with his brother William R. Harris, an attorney, and became a store clerk.
 In 1838, with funds provided by his brother, Harris established his own business in Ripley, Mississippi, an area that had only been recently opened to settlers after a treaty with the Chickasaw Indians.

 While in Ripley, Harris studied law.
 He sold his successful business three years later for $7,000 and returned to Paris where he continued studying law under Judge Andrew McCampbell.
 On May 3, 1841, he was admitted to the bar in Henry County and began a lucrative practice in Paris.
 He was considered one of the leading criminal attorneys in the state.